michael2012z/BitBible/markdown/KJV/files/Job.md

 20. I cry unto thee, and thou dost not hear me: I stand up, and thou regardest me not.

-21. Thou art become cruel to me: with thy strong hand thou opposest thyself against me.become…: Heb. turned to be cruelthy…: Heb. the strength of thy hand
+21. Thou art become cruel to me: with thy strong hand thou opposest thyself against me.

-22. Thou liftest me up to the wind; thou causest me to ride upon it, and dissolvest my substance.substance: or, wisdom
+22. Thou liftest me up to the wind; thou causest me to ride upon it, and dissolvest my substance.

 23. For I know that thou wilt bring me to death, and to the house appointed for all living.

-24. Howbeit he will not stretch out his hand to the grave, though they cry in his destruction.grave: Heb. heap
+24. Howbeit he will not stretch out his hand to the grave, though they cry in his destruction.

-25. Did not I weep for him that was in trouble? was not my soul grieved for the poor?in trouble: Heb. hard of day?
+25. Did not I weep for him that was in trouble? was not my soul grieved for the poor?

 26. When I looked for good, then evil came unto me: and when I waited for light, there came darkness.